18F/analytics-reporter/README.md

 ### Setup

+* Enable [Google Analytics API](https://console.cloud.google.com/apis/library/analytics.googleapis.com) for your project in the Google developer dashboard.

 * Create a service account for API access in the [Google developer dashboard](https://console.cloud.google.com/iam-admin/serviceaccounts).

-* Enable [Google Analytics API](https://console.cloud.google.com/apis/library/analytics.googleapis.com) for your project in the Google developer dashboard.

-* Go to the "Credentials" section and generate "service account" credentials using a new service account.

-* Download the **JSON** private key file it gives you.
+* Go to the "KEYS" tab for your service account, create new key using "ADD KEY" button, and download the **JSON** private key file it gives you.

 * Grab the generated client email address (ends with `gserviceaccount.com`) from the contents of the .json file.